“Our mission is to promote the cultural, social, spiritual and educational

 AHMA is a member of the Hindu Council of Australia.

-below for more details:
+the flyer below for more information.

 The Association aims: